MicrosoftDocs/VBA-Docs/api/Word.EmailOptions.MarkComments.md

 ## Example

-This example sets Word to mark comments in e-mail messages with the initials "WK."
+This example sets Word to mark comments in email messages with the initials "WK."

 ```vb